arwinfong/C43-Project/README.md

 Members: Arwin Fong, Eric Fan

+## Instllation Instructions
+Download the SQL connector from https://dev.mysql.com/downloads/connector/j/.
+Choose an operating system (Recommended: Platform Independent) and then download the zip version

+Unzip the file and navigate through the folder until you find mysql-connector-j-(Your current version).

+If you are on VSCode, find the Java Projects tab > Reference Libraries, drop the jar file inside and refresh.

 ## Description
 This project aims to create a AirBnB-esque application using MySQL.
 This app would allow users to create listings, book residence at a listing, and/or leave comments on listings or renters.